 3. Rust-Oleum 242057 Painter's Touch Latex Paint

 The Rust-Oleum 242057 Painter’s Touch Latex Paint is the best finish for a workbench in terms of simple and reliable coverage.
-We use this product for an effortless glossy finish.
-We like how it provides a smooth texture and an excellent hide of impurities on the surface.
+You can count on this product for an effortless glossy finish.
+I like how it provides a smooth texture and an excellent hide of impurities on the surface.

-Since it has a thin consistency, we removed it seconds after application.
-You have to paint at least three layers before achieving a very nice finish, but we like its 30-minute curing time.
+Since it has a thin consistency, it’s easy to remove seconds after application.
+You have to paint at least three layers before achieving a very nice finish, but I like its 30-minute curing time.

 4. Rust-Oleum 287722 Ultra Interior Chalked Paint Clear Matte

-If you want your workbench top to have a farmhouse or cottage feel, we recommend using the Rust-Oleum 287722 Ultra Interior Chalk Paint.
-This chalk paint has been our ideal paint to give our wood project a clear, matte, and vintage look.
+If you want your workbench top to have a farmhouse or cottage feel, I recommend using the Rust-Oleum 287722 Ultra Interior Chalk Paint.
+This chalk paint has been the ideal paint to give my wood project a clear, matte, and vintage look.

-Although we have to apply more than a single coat layer, it can easily be removed in case you made a mistake.
-We just used soap and water to remove it from the entire surface.
+Although you have to apply more than a single coat layer, it can easily be removed in case you made a mistake.
+Just use soap and water to remove it from the entire surface.

 On the finish, it produces an ultra-matte velvety and smooth coat.
 Besides, it has excellent adhesion, and it’s an easy application with minimal preparation.